FBI Continues to Target Activists in Chicago and Minneapolis (VIDEO)

 Smith noted, “I don’t think I need to speak in defense of her character.
 While she was in high school, Crain’s Chicago Business had a special edition called the “100 Most Influential Women in Chicago” and they chose my daughter as being one of Chicago’s six most influential and up-and-coming women high school students.
 Crain’s Chicago Business chose her partly because they saw she was willing to travel to different parts of the world and see for herself and to make up her own mind about what was happening over there.
 Evidently, the FBI thinks that there is something criminal in doing that.”

-Subpoenaed activist Stephanie Weiner, who had her home raided by the FBI on September 24th of this year, lamented the fact that more activists were being subpoenaed and explained it was being done to put fear, intimidate and divide members of activist movements in the country.
+Subpoenaed activist Stephanie Weiner, who had her home raided by the FBI on September 24, lamented the fact that more activists were being subpoenaed and explained it was being done to put fear, intimidate and divide members of activist movements in the country.
 She outlined the fact that they are from many different movements: union, immigrant rights, justice, and Latin American and Palestinian solidarity movements.

 Matt Brandon of SEIU Local 73 said, “When people can’t get together and peacefully protest without being threatened by arrest or a raid or a subpoena, it’s a sad state of affairs.”
 He provided a brief history of how dissent has been repressed in America and why it is important for all movements to come together and fight bac

-Months later, the activists in Minneapolis and Chicago have not been charged with a crime, but they continue to face possible jail time if they refuse to go before a Grand Jury and participate in this “witch hunt.”
+Months later, the activists in Minneapolis and Chicago have not been charged with a crime, but they face possible jail time if they refuse to go before a grand jury and participate in this “witch hunt.”
 They have yet to have their belongings, which were seized by the FBI, returned.

 In the face of repression, activists across the nation have held actions in cities to show solidarity with activists who have been targeted.
 In Minneapolis, supporters held a protest outside Senator Amy Klobuchar’s office.
 And, a delegation of people has visited Congress to inform key House and Senate members of the FBI’s targeting of individuals engaged in activism.